swalehaparvin/Explainable_AI/README.md

 # Model Explainability Techniques 🔍

-A comprehensive implementation of model-agnostic explainability methods including SHAP, LIME, and Feature Importance techniques for various data types (text, tabular, and image).
+This repository teaches how to implement model-agnostic explainability methods including SHAP, LIME, and Feature Importance techniques for various data types (text, tabular, and image).

 ## 📋 Table of Contents
 - [Overview](#overview)